doubas/Free_EMS_Board_ruzki/README.md

  * 1  Load jumper for loading the FreeEms firmware without BDM
  * 1  BDM connector

 PCB size is held small as possible but wider as the Megasquirt-II daughterboard.
 Board size is (60mm x 38mm).
-Most of the components are SMD parts but not smaller than SMD 0805 so that the parts can be soldered with some practice by hand.
+Most of the components are SMD parts but not smaller than SMD 0805 so the parts can be soldered with some practice by hand.

-To maintain a small PCB size the FreeEms 40 Board uses bended male precision PCB contacts these can be made by careful bending of the standard precision PCB contacts but also already bended precision PCB contacts can be bought e.g.. „Fisher Elektronik MK 26 SMD“.
-It is recommended to solder this pins by using a 40 pin precision socket.
+To maintain a small PCB size the FreeEms 40 Board uses bended male precision PCB contacts, these can be made by careful bending the standard precision PCB contacts.
+Already bended precision PCB contacts can be bought e.g.. „Fisher Elektronik MK 26 SMD“.
+It is recommended to solder this pins by using a 40 pin precision socket as fixation.

 ### Status